What is Accelerated Share Repurchase (Buyback)?

-- The date of expiry of the program if any.
+- The date of the expiry of the program if any;

-- Whether there is any program has been terminated prior to expiration or which the issuer does not intend to continue.
+- Whether there is any program has been terminated before expiration or which the issuer does not intend to continue.

-- Tax and accounting statistics related to share repurchase
+- Tax and accounting statistics related to sharing repurchase

-- Any application requirement related to stock exchange on which the shares are listed
+- Any application requirement related to the stock exchange on which the shares are listed

-- Relevant laws related to state of incorporation
+- Relevant laws related to a state of incorporation

 - Any agreements that may limit the ability to repurchase the company’s securities

-Many companies face and will continue to face critical choices regarding how to best allocate their surplus cash.
-An increasing number of companies, over the years, have chosen to repurchase shares of their own stock.
+Many companies will continue to face critical choices regarding how to best allocate their surplus cash.
+An increasing number of companies, over the years, have chosen to repurchase shares of their stock.

-It is also important for a company to critically analyze the implications of share repurchases from a legal point of view, as discussed above in this article so that it can make an informed decision.
-If a company elects to implement a repurchase program, it should take great care to ensure that the individuals and the institutions, given the task of implementing the program, understand the relevant contractual restrictions and statutory requirements as well as the necessary processes required to ensure compliance.
+It is also important for a company to critically analyze the implications of share repurchases from a legal point of view, as discussed above in this article, so it can make an informed decision.
+Suppose a company elects to implement a repurchase program.
+In that case, it should take great care to ensure that the individuals and the institutions, who are tasked with implementing the program, understand the relevant contractual restrictions and statutory requirements as well as the necessary processes required to ensure compliance.

 - Contingent SharesContingent SharesContingent shares are shares that can be issued provided the issuer of the shares meets specific conditions or milestones linked to the issuing of such shares.
 One such condition is that the corporation's earnings must exceed the targeted thresholds for the issuance of contingent shares.